switch247/go-eskalate/4.task_manager_api/task_manager/readme.md

 }
 ```

-## API Documentation
-The API documentation, including detailed information about each endpoint, request and response formats, and error handling, is available in the `docs/api_documentation.md` file.

 ## Validation
 The Task struct uses the github.com/go-playground/validator package to validate the input data.
 The validate tags on the struct fields ensure that the required fields are provided and in the correct format.